TotallyInformation/newblog/src/content/posts/2024-11/using-github-copilot.md

 * With an Astro Markdown content file open, I asked both CoPilot and Claude `In the selected file, how can I tell Astro via the markdown to apply a specific class to the copilot-ctrl-i.png image?`.
 Both models completely failed to give a correct, workable answer.
 Both models started to go round in circles after a few attempts, trying to suggest the same, incorrect answers.

 * When trying to get CoPilot to generate a `.d.ts` definition file for my `uibuilder.module.js` library which is around 3,300 lines long, it failed to generate a complete file.
 When forced, it started to hallucinate methods that didn't exist.
 It claims not to have a size limit on source reference files but when pressed it admitted that it may truncate references which it clearly does.
 I don't think that the file size was that large so this is clearly a major issue to watch out for.

+* I tried to get Copilot to generate an [ESLINT](https://github.com/eslint/eslint) v9 (current version) [flat configuration file](https://github.com/eslint/eslint?tab=readme-ov-file#configuration) and it could not.
+It thought that v8 was the latest.
+V9 has been live since April 2024 (nearly 8 months at the time of writing).
+This clearly shows limitations of the `4o` model.

 Summary: As with all LLM-based AI tools, they only really work when they have plenty of source material to work with.
 The more specialist the data/question, the less likely to are to get a decent answer.